vikastaank/vikastaank.github.io/pages/about.md

 # **In connection to me** :point_down:

 Hey, I am **{{ site.author.name }}** :wave:,<br>
-I am Java devloper by profession and interest both :exclamation: Love to work with Java & it's frameworks :blue_heart:, love to explore technologies & things to make things easier and efficient.. :computer: <br>
+I am Java devloper by profession and interest both:exclamation: Love to work with Java & it's frameworks :blue_heart:, love to explore technologies & things to make things easier and efficient.. :computer: <br>
 Love to sleep more :grey_exclamation: :sleepy: :zzz: <br>
 Always ready to party :beers: :cocktail: <br>
 I was never able to complete any book.. :orange_book: <br>